quantumatic/stellar/README.md

 # Stellar programming language

-Stellar is the language to make your programs both easy and fast!
+Stellar is the language to reduce the cognitive load of your code, but to preserve syntax flexibility and scalability!
+The language is made by [15 years old teenager](https://github.com/abs0luty) as a hobby project.
+The language is largely inspired by [Rust](https://github.com/rust-lang/rust), [Gleam](https://github.com/gleam-lang/gleam) and [Go](https://github.com/golang/go).

 <p align="center">
 <details>